sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 ## A real-world test

-Remember earlier when I slyly referred to [the French BIPS--039 list](https://github.com/bitcoin/bips/blob/master/bip-0039/french.txt) as an example of a French word list?
+Remember earlier when I slyly referred to [the French BIP-0039 list](https://github.com/bitcoin/bips/blob/master/bip-0039/french.txt) as an example of a French word list?
 Let's return to it now as a sort of real-world test of Tidy's new worldliness.

 As per [the BIP-0039 specification](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#wordlist), this list needs to be normalized using the NFKD form.
 It should also, presumably, alphabetize the French words correctly.

 As a test of our new version of Tidy, let's run the list through Tidy, doing an NFKD normalization and a sort using the French locale.
-If we got everything right, **the list _should_ come out exactly the same as it came in** (on the assumption that the BIPS list is correctly normalized and correctly sorted, which seems like a pretty safe assumption).
+If we got everything right, **the list _should_ come out exactly the same as it came in** (on the assumption that the BIP list is correctly normalized and correctly sorted, which seems like a pretty safe assumption).

 So, using our two new options, we run: `tidy -z nfkd --locale fr -o bip-0039/french.txt --force bip-0039/french.txt`.